Profile

 Current Progress Report

 In terms of my outcomes this last semester at university, I am quite proud.
-I managed to receive two high distinctions finishing with an 85% in my Aboriginal Health and Wellbeing Unit and an 84% in my Disease Prevention and Control Unit.
-In my two anatomy units I received a 65% which is a strong foundation in which I continue to improve on.
-This semester to help improve these scores I have been more proactive of getting a tutor earlier and I am also trialling a new app which will help teach me the anatomy of the body.
+I managed to receive three high distinctions finishing with an 86% in my public health unit, an 86% in my forensic unit and an 84% in my reproductive biology units.
+Along with this I received a 60% in my anatomy unit which is a strong foundation in which I continue to improve on.

 I believe that currently my life seems to me slotting into place neatly.
 I feel very much in control of my life whilst still being flexible enough to adapt for any changes that may come.
 I have a strong social circle and my family are a bit more aware now of what is going on through my head and are supportive of any decision I end up making.